carlonicora/RAW/mechanics.md

 damage = weapon * success / 100 - protection
 ```

-For example, Anne, just having dodged Martin's punch, decides to stomp her elbow on Martin's nose.
+> Anne, just having dodged Martin's punch, decides to stomp her elbow on Martin's nose.
 Anne scores a 55 on her ability check, against 25 of Martin's.
 While the elbow provides only 10 damage points, the nose is completely unprotected, therefore Anne produces 3 damages to Martin (10 * 30 /100 - 0).

 Every character has a number of live points equal to 50 + their strength.
 If you think that's not much, try receiving an elbow in your nose, and then we discuss.